 - Use accelerants when needed.
 Alcohol, lighter fluid, and gasoline are all fluids that can help your fire when added to tinder.
 Be careful.
 These liquids flare up aggressively.

 - Whatever amount of wood you think you will need, double it.
-Most people drastically underestimate the amount of wood they will need for a fire.
+Most people underestimate the amount of wood they need for a fire.
 Finding more in the dark after your fire has gone out is no fun.

 - Give the fire plenty of oxygen.
 When you are dealing with a small ember, oxygen is the key.
 Gently blow on it or fan it.
 The added oxygen will help it to flare up.

 - Put rocks around your fire and bring them into your shelter at night.
 They will keep you warm and are much safer than building a fire inside your shelter.
 You can do the same thing with a water bottle and stick it in the bottom of your sleeping bag to keep your toes warm.